Right to Terminate Following Event of Default - ISDA Provision

 One is just expected to know.
 Yet, in point of fact, no-one seems to.
 And no-one wants to risk looking stupid by asking, right?
 Well, companions, just not knowing is not how we contrarians roll.
 We like looking stupid.
 Compared with plain old ignorance, it speaks to having at least put in some effort, even if wasted: noble but futile toil is flattering in some lights.
 So, in the absence of a credentialised, plausible reason, let us speculate.

 Remember the ISDA Master Agreement was invented by banking folk: people who who view the Cosmos chiefly through the prism of indebtedness.
 A lender whose borrower has defaulted will not dilly dally: she will bang in a default notice and seize whatever assets she can get her hand in poste haste.
 I lend, you owe.
 I don’t muck about.
 Breakage costs on a loan are easy to calculate and they are not especially volatile.
-There is nothing to be gained by waiting around: The longer I take to terminate my exposure , the larger it is likely to be.
+There is nothing to be gained by waiting around: interest continues to accrue, at a penalty rate: the longer I take to terminate my exposure, the larger it is likely to be.

 But, but, but.
 ISDAs are different.
-They are not, principally, a contract of indebtedness, and while a large uncollateralised mark-to-market exposure is economically the same as indebtedness, the contract is bilateral, and who is indebted at any time is dependent on the net exposure: it can and does swing around.
+They are not, principally, a contract of indebtedness, and while a large uncollateralised mark-to-market exposure is economically the same as indebtedness, the contract is bilateral, these days almost always fully collateralised, and who is indebted at any time is dependent on the net exposure: it can and does swing around.

 Also, the mark-to-market exposure on swap transaction is a wildly volatile thing: With a loan, less so: you know you have (a) principal, (b) accrued interest and (c) break costs — the last of which might be significant for a long term fixed rate loan, but generally will pale in comparison to the principal sum owed.